n42k/brikkit/README.md

 Then, download and extract the latest [Brikkit binary](https://github.com/n42k/brikkit/releases), placing it in a convenient place.
 Configure the server by editing the `brikkit.conf` file.
 Finally, run `$ ./brikkit`, and the server should start.
 You should be able to connect to your server at this point through the server list if you have forwarded your ports correctly, otherwise try connecting to `127.0.0.1`.

 To install plugins, take a look at the [plugin list](https://github.com/n42k/brikkit_plugins).
-After choosing the plugins you wish to install, download them from the link givens, and paste the *.zip* files in the *plugins* folder.
+After choosing the plugins you wish to install, download them from the link given, and paste the *.zip* files in the *plugins* folder.

 If you run through any problem, feel free to create an issue in the *Issues* tab of this repository.